Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: More results

 \section{More results}

 In Section~\ref{sec:results_long_tail}, we evaluate the performance of the models on the long-tail datasets.
 We estimate concept frequencies by counting their occurrences in the LAION-400M captions.
 Unlike~\cite{udandarao2024no}, we use 25 bins, each containing 40 classes, to report the average performance.
 This provides a more fine-grained view of class-level performance.
-As shown in Figure~\ref{fig:log_linear}, RECLIP outperforms the RECLIP-Random pruning method across all concept frequencies, since RECLIP has 2x samples seen than the Random pruning method.
+As shown in Figure~\ref{fig:log_linear}, RECLIP outperforms the RECLIP-Random pruning method across all concept frequencies, since RECLIP sees twice as many samples as the Random pruning method.
 DynamiCS also outperforms the RECLIP-random pruning method across all concept frequencies, and DynamiCS-1.28B outperforms the RECLIP method on the long-tail concepts, with only 50\% of samples seen, as DynamiCS up-samples the long-tail concepts.
 Meanwhile, DynamiCS shows negligible performance loss on the head (high-frequency) concepts.
 Finally, DynamiCS-2.56B further improves performance across both high- and low-frequency concepts.

 Interestingly, some points in Figure~\ref{fig:log_linear} do not strictly follow the log-linear relationship.
 Even some high-frequency classes show lower performance.
 We leave a deeper investigation of these cases to future work.